objectiv/objectiv.io/docs/docs/introduction.md

 1. [Play with Objectiv](https://notebook.objectiv.io/lab?path=product_analytics.ipynb) in our Live Demo Notebook
 2. [Test drive Objectiv locally](/quickstart-guide) with a fully functional demo pipeline
-3. [Spin up a local development setup](/how-to-guides/collector/getting-started) with just the essentials and no demo data

 ## Running Objectiv in production
 A detailed How-to guide is coming soon.